anticipate & create the Future

 Consider that current challenges that you are facing are at least in part,

-and the internal dynamics (because now’s not the time for additional complexity and yes you do know that's the wrong answer but it's sooo busy...)
+and the internal dynamics (because now’s not the time for additional complexity, everyone's crazy busy and not really clear on the value add...)

-of the current environment as you see it, the current external risks and opportunities, the competitors, and you’ve listened to your stakeholders
+of the current environment, the current external risks and opportunities, the competitors / collaborators, and listened to stakeholders

 Welcome to the Future Purpose Project